jameswyper/rupture/Status and Plan.md

-"rdoc lib" to document everything run a unit test just by running the __test.rb file use REXML for starters to create / parse XML, switch the Nokogiri and/or builder if needed
+"rdoc lib" to document everything run a unit test just by running the __test.rb file

 ##Eventing - how it's going to work